dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-Each Action is executed in response to a command being sent from the cross-platform control, and is a `static` method that requires the handler interface, cross-platform control interface, and optional data as arguments.
+Each Action is executed in response to a command being sent from the cross-platform control, and is a `static` method that requires handler and cross-platform control instances, and optional data as arguments.
 In each case, the Action calls a method defined in the `MauiVideoPlayer` class, after extracting the optional data.

 On Android, the `MauiVideoPlayer` class encapsulates the `VideoView` to keep the native view separated from its handler: